Finn Hudson: Season 1

 Finn's storylines have mainly revolved around that of glee club co-captain Rachel Berry (Lea Michele, pictured).

-Finn is introduced as the stereotypical, somewhat clueless popular jock, captain and quarterback of the William McKinley High School football team.
+Finn is introduced as the stereotypical, self centered, unkind, ill tempered, and somewhat clueless popular jock, captain and quarterback of the William McKinley High School football team.
 Finn is seen as a 'go with the flow' character in the beginning, concerned more with popularity and reputation than exerting real leadership, but is also shown to have a conscience.
 He's aware of the bullying and pranking that he is expected to participate in, but he does his best to avoid or downplay his level of participation without actually taking a stand against it.
 For example, in his opening scene he stands by idly as his teammates throw Kurt Hummel (Chris Colfer) into a dumpster, but not before Finn first allows Kurt to remove an expensive designer jacket.

 Finn is discovered singing in the locker room shower by his Spanish teacher/Glee Club Faculty Director Will Schuester (Matthew Morrison), who then blackmails him into joining the glee club in hopes that securing a popular, strong male lead will attract interest of other students and entice them to join the club as well as improving the overall status of the club.

 Despite being ostracized by the other football players, including his best friend Puck (Mark Salling), Finn comes to enjoy being in the club.
-After rescuing Artie Abrams (Kevin McHale), who is in a wheelchair, from a bullying incident in a port-a-pottie, Finn finally begins to find his voice as a leader and takes a stand against bullying, proclaiming to Puck and the football team that both football and glee need him to succeed, therefore he will continue to do both.
+After rescuing Artie Abrams (Kevin McHale), who uses a wheelchair, from a bullying incident in a port-a-pottie, Finn finally begins to find his voice as a leader and takes a stand against bullying, proclaiming to Puck and the football team that both football and glee need him to succeed, therefore he will continue to do both.

 Finn exercises his leadership skills, introducing the glee club members to the show's most identifiable quintessential song, Journey's Don't Stop Believin'.
 As Finn spends more time singing and rehearsing with female lead Rachel Berry (Lea Michele), it becomes apparent there is a growing attraction and strong musical chemistry between them, to the point where during vocal practice in the second episode "Showmance", he kisses Rachel in the auditorium.
 His decision to remain in glee worries his girlfriend, head cheerleader Quinn Fabray (Dianna Agron), who joins glee to keep an eye on him, afraid that Rachel's apparent interest in Finn may be reciprocated.